bcgsc/mtGrasp/README.md

 If the `-a` or `--annotate` argument is provided, mtGrasp will run gene annotation for the final assembly output and the annotation results can be found in `<out_dir>/annotation_output`.

-The amino acid sequences of the annotated genes can be found in `<out_dir>/annotation_output/result.faa`.
+The annotated proteins can be found in `<out_dir>/annotation_output/result.faa`.

-The nucleotide sequences of the annotated genes can be found in `<out_dir>/annotation_output/result.fas`.
+The annotated transcripts can be found in `<out_dir>/annotation_output/result.fas`.

 The order of the annotated genes can be found in `<out_dir>/annotation_output/result.geneorder`.

 Because mtGrasp annotation uses a third-party tool called [MITOS](https://www.sciencedirect.com/science/article/abs/pii/S1055790312003326), any inquires regarding the annotation results should be directed to the [MITOS developers](https://gitlab.com/Bernt/MITOS).

 ***Please note***:
-- Currently, mtGrasp only supports standardizing animal mitochondrial sequences.
+- Currently, mtGrasp only supports animal mitochondrial sequences.
 - When you are using `mtgrasp_standardize.py` as a stand-alone tool, the input fasta MUST contain only one mitochondrial sequence, currently, mtGrasp does not support standardizing multiple mitochondrial sequences in one fasta file.
 - The headers of the fasta sequences contain information about whether the sequence is start-site standardized and strand standardized or not.
 Start-site standardized means the sequence starts with tRNA-Phe and strand standardized means the final sequence is on the positive strand.
 - The fasta headers also contain 'Linear', however, this does not mean the sequence is indeed linear, it simply means the sequence did not go through the circularization step during the mtGrasp pipeline.